rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - Comparator: This interface has a single abstract method, `compare()`.
 It's a functional interface, meaning it can be implemented with lambda expressions or method references.
 Comparator allows you to define custom comparison logic for sorting, which is particularly useful when you want to sort objects in different ways or when you can't modify the class itself.

 ---
-## Q. How do you handle multiple sorting criteria in Java?
+## 92. How do you handle multiple sorting criteria in Java?
 Sorting with Multiple Criteria in Java
 When you need to sort a collection of objects based on more than one attribute, you can use a `Comparator` in Java.
 Here's how to do it, along with explanations and an example:
 1. Create a Comparator